 Typically, students are given access to digital content either through an access code or a codeless model.
 Ambassador manages both code-based and codeless models, which are designed to save schools time and money.
 Both models also empower students with day one access to content, which has been shown to improve student outcomes and retention.
 Under a codeless model, fees are charged per enrollment at the end of the add-drop period, often referred to as census-based billing.
 This is where reconciliation can get tricky, often causing financial discrepancies.
 For example, the school shouldn’t pay for the same item more than once if it is used by the same student in multiple courses.
 Ambassador’s Pub PinPoint simplifies the management of digital content for institutions and content providers while bringing greater accuracy, timeliness and accountability to this otherwise complex process.

-Integrating with a school’s Student Information System (SIS) and Learning Management System (LMS), Pub PinPoint tracks student course enrollments, digital content accessibility, and license or access durations for digital resources.
+Integrating with a school’s Student Information System (SIS) and Learning Management System (LMS), Pub PinPoint tracks student course enrollments and drops for embedded digital resources.
 Pub PinPoint handles the difficult job of translating data from the school’s SIS, LMS and digital content metadata into enrollment-based financial analytics and reconciliations for students who access the digital content.
 Serving as the disinterested third-party solution to accurately track all licenses, Pub PinPoint enables more timely payments and peace-of-mind for all parties.
 As a result, many of Ambassador’s clients have seen a 6% to 25% savings on their digital content spend.

 Through Ambassador’s state-of-the-art technology and best practices, data is scrubbed, aggregated and delivered to each institution and its publisher/content partner(s), giving them both greater visibility into the digital content supply chain and ensuring financial consistency and license management along the way.
 Pub PinPoint offers the flexibility for institutions to rely on our simplified financial analytics to pay their publisher and content platform partners directly, or Ambassador can handle the payments to the publishers or content partners.